kpouer/KMapView/README.md

 The api is still under development and things might change

 ## Licence

-WKT Parser is open source and licensed under the Apache License 2.0.
+K-MapView is open source and licensed under the Apache License 2.0.